thibaultdvx/tuto-doc/README.md

 ### To check that `doc` and `main` did not diverge

-`main` should contain the result of the tutorial.
-And `doc` contains the last checkpoint of the tutorial.
+`main` should contain the result of the tutorial, and `doc` contains the last checkpoint of the tutorial.
 So `doc` and `main` should be very close.
 The only differences should be in `docs/tutorial` and `docs/index.rst`.

 To make sure that they have not diverged, use: `git diff --name-only main doc`